orthecreedence/cl-async/README.md

 See the [TODO list](https://github.com/orthecreedence/cl-async/issues).

 ### Notes
-Note that while the current style of this library is [CPS](http://en.wikipedia.org/wiki/Continuation-passing_style), in the future a syntactic layer may be built on top of it using [cl-cont](http://common-lisp.net/project/cl-cont/) or futures.
+While the current style of this library is [CPS](http://en.wikipedia.org/wiki/Continuation-passing_style), in the future a syntactic layer may be built on top of it using [cl-cont](http://common-lisp.net/project/cl-cont/) or futures.
 For now, you're stuck with nested callback HELL __>:)__

 ### License
 As always, my code is MIT licenced.
 Do whatever the hell you want with it.
 Enjoy!